-Pioneering various liver transplant procedures in the UK for both adults and paediatric patients, from the first ‘split-liver’ transplant, the first auxiliary liver graft to five combined liver-kidney and one combined heart-liver transplants, Dr Tan has received many accolades from his peers, patients and their families alike.
+Performed various liver transplant procedures in the UK for both adults and paediatric patients, from the ‘split-liver’ transplant, auxiliary liver graft to five combined liver-kidney and one combined heart-liver transplants, Dr Tan has received many accolades from his peers, patients and their families alike.

-With Dr Tan at the helm, ACLDT achieved historical milestones as the first private medical centre in South-east Asia to have successfully performed 200 living donor liver transplants (LDLT) in 2012 .
+With Dr Tan at the helm, ACLDT achieved historical milestones in South-east Asia to have successfully performed 200 living donor liver transplants (LDLT) in 2012 .
 ACLDT was listed on the Australian Securities Exchange in 2009.

 ACLDT was re-branded as “Asian American Liver Centre” in 2013, and is a wholly-owned subsidiary of the Asian American Medical Group.